marionlamoureux/ozone_lab/README.md

 ozone fs -cat ofs://ozone/vol1/bucket1/cloudera-scm-agent.log
 ```

-*Note: the cloudera-scm-agent.log is available under /var/log/cloudera-scm-agent/. it can be copied over to the temp folder using root access. *
+*Note: the cloudera-scm-agent.log is available under /var/log/cloudera-scm-agent/.
+It can be copied over to the temp folder using root access (username: centos). *

 ##### Deletion
 When you delete a file in Ozone using ozone fs, the file is not immediately removed from Ozone.
 Instead files are moved to a hidden .Trash dir (prefix dot Trash) that is user accessible under /user/<username>/.Trash/Current deleted directory.
 The full directory path of each user's deleted files will appear under this .Trash dir.